 SMEs are content experts not learning designers.
 They’re also used to sharing their expertise face-to-face, rather than digitally.
 No one wants to rework unengaging and ineffective elearning, so you need to provide a framework that empowers SMEs to produce quality straight away.
 Learn how to leverage your subject matter expert to build your dream elearning team.

 - How can you maintain oversight and quality?

 Getting lots of different people from across your organization involved in authoring elearning can lead to a wide range of results.
 If you’re going to maintain consistency, you need to put a robust process in place.

-How are other organizations setting SMEs up for success?
+How are other organizations setting subject matter experts up for success?

-Whether starting out or well on their way with SME authoring, the L&D leaders that we talked to had many shared experiences, challenges and successes.
-Every industry and organization may be different, but all these L&D teams highlighted the same four steps to help keep SMEs and elearning production on track.
+Whether starting out or well on their way with getting subject matter experts involved with elearning authoring, the L&D leaders that we talked to had many shared experiences, challenges, and successes.
+Every industry and organization may be different, but all these L&D teams highlighted the same four steps to help keep subject matter experts and elearning production on track.

 - Decide on your approach first

 Don’t rush ahead and get SMEs creating elearning before you’ve decided on the approach you’re taking.
 Whether it’s design principles or a governance model, all the learning leaders we talked to said deciding on their approach upfront made it a smoother journey to elearning production at scale.